chuanhuzhan/learngit/readme.txt

-Git is a distributed verson control systemdi  yi   ci.
+Git is a distributed verson control systemdi  er   ci.
 Git is free software.